 Short answer: it depends.
 There’s no right or wrong answer when it comes to who should write the wedding ceremony.
-Every couple, and every situation, every ceremony, is different.
-Since we’re particularly close to the officiating side of the wedding world, we used to assume that the ceremony was almost always written by the friend or family member who was being asked to perform the ceremony -- the officiant!
-However, what we have found over the years is that the couple often wants to write their own ceremony.
+Every couple, every situation, and every ceremony is different.
+Since we’re particularly close to the officiating side of the wedding world, we used to assume that the ceremony was almost always written by the friend or family member who was being asked to perform the ceremony: the officiant.

 That said, it’s still worth pointing out a few things to help you decide who picks up the pen and who delivers the ceremony.
-Even if the officiant is going to write the wedding ceremony, it will make their life easier (and the ceremony better) if the the couple is involved in the ceremony creation process.
+Even if the officiant is going to write the bulk of the wedding ceremony, it will make their life easier (and the ceremony better) if the the couple is involved in the ceremony creation process.

-Basically, a good ceremony starts and ends with teamwork, so settle in.
+Basically, a good ceremony starts and ends with teamwork, so settle in!

-...wait what does this say again?
+...wait, what does this say again?

 After you're finished the script, review it a few weeks later with fresh eyes.

 A quick word of caution to the officiants reading this: it is much harder to deliver words that don’t fit who you are.
-You aren’t reading Shakespeare in English class, this is a ceremony, and you are the emcee.
+You aren’t reading Shakespeare in English class; this is a ceremony, and you are the emcee.
 You’ve gotta be into it!

 That said, we cannot stress enough the importance of preparation when it comes to creating the ceremony.
-Whether you’re on your own for the majority of the ceremony or working with the couple’s detailed vision and instruction, our popular wedding ceremony creation and delivery book Asked to Officiate is an invaluable resource.You don’t get a lot of chances to get it right (hopefully just once for the couple!) - so do your homework!
+Whether you’re on your own for the majority of the ceremony or working with the couple’s detailed vision and instruction, our popular wedding ceremony creation and delivery book Asked to Officiate is an invaluable resource.You don’t get another chance to get it right - so do your homework!